roncoursera/3_Getting_and_Cleaning_Data/README.md

 which calculates mean values by subject and activity for various mean and standard deviation (std) parameters of data recorded from devices worn by subjects in a variety of activities.
 The output is a tab-delimited file named "tidydata.txt" with column headers included.
-See CodeBook.md for particulars on the data processing.
+See CodeBook.md for particulars on the data processing and a description of the processed output.

 ## Data Source
 data description: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
 data url: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-### Data Description
+### Original Data Description

 Data Set Characteristics:  Multivariate, Time-Series